patt204/Portfolio/README.md

 * "A comparative analysis of the selection methods of emotion classification on the basis of electroencalogram signals" (polish version: "Analiza porównawcza metod selekcji cech w klasyfikacji emocji na podstawie sygnałów EEG)" - Analysis of thesis was realized with usage of Python language scripts.
 It was my thesis from a Master of Engineering's degree (mgr).
 * Project of application for managing the inventory in a company - the application written in Java 8, based on a database of products and orders (created in SQLite) and a proposed simple interface for this application.
 [Link to repo](https://github.com/patt204/MyCompany)
 * Project of database of the training center courses - modeling and creation of database schema with implementation in Microsoft SQL Server.
 Operations on data sets, primary and foreign keys, SQL queries, functions, procedures, cursors, releases.
 [Link to repo](https://github.com/patt204/training_center_database)
+* Project of data warehouse - realized in Microsoft Visual Studio Community on student's licence access to this app [Link to repo](https://github.com/patt204/data_warehouse_project)
 ## Link to my repositories
 [https://github.com/patt204?tab=repositories](https://github.com/patt204?tab=repositories)
 ## My test cases - example